Glossary term

 Example of a Balance Transfer

-Assume a borrower has a large revolving balance on one credit card and moves it to another card offering a temporary low-rate transfer promotion.
+Assume a borrower has a large revolving balance on one card and moves it to another card offering a temporary low-rate transfer promotion.
 If the borrower pays the balance down substantially during the promotional period, the transfer may reduce interest cost compared with leaving the debt on the original card.
-If the borrower only shifts the balance and keeps spending heavily, however, the financial benefit can be limited or even erased.
+If the borrower only moves the balance and keeps spending heavily, however, the financial benefit can be limited or even erased.

 The Bottom Line